- set (adj.)

 Set (n.1) and set (n.2) are not always distinguished in dictionaries; OED has them as two entries, Century Dictionary as one.
 The difference of opinion seems to be whether the set meaning "group, grouping" (here (n.2)) is a borrowing of the unrelated French word that sounds like the native English one, or a borrowing of the sense only, which was absorbed into the English word.

 - set (v.)

-- Old English settan "cause to sit, put in some place, fix firmly," from Proto-Germanic *satjanan (cf. Old Norse setja, Old Frisian setta, Dutch zetten, German setzen), causative form of Proto-Germanic root *set- (cf. Old English sittan "to sit," see sit (v.)).
+- Old English settan (transitive) "cause to sit, put in some place, fix firmly; build, found; appoint, assign," from Proto-Germanic *(bi)satjan "to cause to sit, set" (source also of Old Norse setja, Swedish sätta, Old Saxon settian, Old Frisian setta, Dutch zetten, German setzen, Gothic satjan), causative form of PIE *sod-, variant of root *sed- (1) "to sit."
+Also see set (n.2).

 Intransitive sense from c.
 1200, "be seated."
 Used in many disparate senses by Middle English; sense of "make or cause to do, act, or be; start" and that of "mount a gemstone" attested by mid-13c.
 Confused with sit since early 14c.
 Of the sun, moon, etc., "to go down," recorded from c.
 1300, perhaps from similar use of the cognates in Scandinavian languages.
 To set (something) on "incite to attack" (c.
 1300) originally was in reference to hounds and game.